peteroupc/peteroupc.github.io/morealg.md

     - The symbolic form of _C_ will help determine which Bernoulli factory algorithm, if any, will simulate the probability; if a Bernoulli factory exists, it should be used.
 7. The PSRN _ret_ was accepted, so set _ret_'s integer part to _i_, then optionally fill _ret_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then return _ret_.

-Examples of algorithms that use this skeleton are the algorithm for the [**ratio of two uniform random numbers**](https://peteroupc.github.io/uniformsum.html), as well as the algorithms for the Rayleigh distribution and for the reciprocal of power of uniform, both given later.
+Examples of algorithms that use this skeleton are the algorithm for the [**ratio of two uniform random variates**](https://peteroupc.github.io/uniformsum.html), as well as the algorithms for the Rayleigh distribution and for the reciprocal of power of uniform, both given later.

 Perhaps the most difficult part of describing an arbitrary-precision sampler with this skeleton is finding the appropriate Bernoulli factory for the probabilities _A_, _B_, and _C_, especially when these probabilities have a non-trivial symbolic form.

 > **Note:** The algorithm skeleton uses ideas similar to the inversion-rejection method described in (Devroye 1986, ch.
 7, sec.
-4.6)<sup>[**(12)**](#Note12)</sup>; an exception is that instead of generating a uniform random number and comparing it to calculations of a CDF, this algorithm uses conditional probabilities of choosing a given piece, probabilities labeled _A_ and _B_.
+4.6)<sup>[**(12)**](#Note12)</sup>; an exception is that instead of generating a uniform random variate and comparing it to calculations of a CDF, this algorithm uses conditional probabilities of choosing a given piece, probabilities labeled _A_ and _B_.
 This approach was taken so that the CDF of the distribution in question is never directly calculated in the course of the algorithm, which furthers the goal of sampling with arbitrary precision and without using floating-point arithmetic.

 <a id=Mixtures></a>
 ### Mixtures